 What is cloud document storage?

 Cloud document storage is simply a way of storing your files online on a remote data server (aka “the cloud”).
 Not only does this allow ease of access to your most important files from wherever you are in the world and on a number of compatible devices, it is also the most secure way to store your files.

 That’s because, as opposed to storing files on one single piece of hardware (that could be lost, broken, or corrupted), files saved on the cloud tend to be stored on more than one server simultaneously, providing robust and resilient backup and continued access even when one server is down.

-How to choose the best cloud document storage for you?
+How we tested the best cloud document storage

 With that in mind, we put each provider through its paces and tested on security factors such as multi-factor authentication, storage capacity options and related costs, and whether each service gave the user the chance to try before you buy.